bradjrenshaw/say-the-spire/docs_src/src/installation.md

 When you are subscribed to Steam Workshop items they will be automatically downloaded.
 Updates to those items are also automatic.
 Say the Spire will announce the current version number when it is launched.

 ### Manual Installation
 If you do not want to install from the steam workshop, you can copy all requirements manually.
+Note that the version of ModTheSpire on GitHub is out of date compared to the Steam Workshop version.
+It is highly recommended that you install all of the mods via the Steam Workshop for better compatibility and more frequent updates.

 First, download all dependencies.
 You can either install them from the Steam Workshop links above or download them from their GitHub pages listed below.